BorrisonXiao/whisper-st/README.md

 # Installation

-This project requires the installation [ESPNet](https://espnet.github.io/espnet/installation.html).
+This project requires the installation of [ESPNet](https://espnet.github.io/espnet/installation.html).

 After that, clone this repository to a directory of your choice (doesn't have to be under the ESPNet root directory).